-Have you ever thought of introducing a good habit into your life, but never got around to doing it?
-Perhaps you tried it for 1-2 days, but then lacked the discipline to continue afterward.
-Perhaps you are overwhelmed by the effort required to institute it into your life and never got around to doing it.
-Perhaps your attempts keep getting thwarted by other activities.
+Have you ever thought of picking up a good habit, but never got around to doing it?
+Perhaps you tried to do so for 1-2 days, but lacked the discipline to continue on.
+Perhaps you are overwhelmed by the effort needed to develop the new habit and never got around to doing it.

-In comes the 21-Day Trial Program 😀 .
-It is a self-initiated program where you stick to a certain activity for 21-days – every day continuously.
-While it can be used to cultivate good habits, you can also use it to try out new things which you may not necessarily pick on, just to see how they are like.
-These activities can be anything, from exercising, waking up early, quitting soda drinks, sticking to a certain diet, making new friends, reading a book, meditating, going to work on time, quitting smoking, etc. The list is endless.
+Introducing the 21-Day Habit Trial Program. :) This is a self-initiated program where you stick to a certain habit for 21 days, every day.
+While it can be used to cultivate new habits, you can use it to test out any new activity, such as waking up early, quitting soda, sticking to a new diet, making new friends, meditating, going to work early, doing an act of kindness, etc. The list is endless.

-The 21-Day Trial is not just limited to developing good habits – it can also be used to break off bad habits.
-Do you have any bad habits, such as biting your nails, playing video games incessantly, putting off work to the last minute, checking your emails over 50 times a day, sleeping in late, spending too many hours at work, etc?
-You can take on the task of breaking these bad habits with the 21-day trial as well.
+The 21-day trial is not limited to good habits — you can use it to break bad habits.
+Do you have any bad habits, such as spending too much time on social media, putting off work to the last minute, binge eating, sleeping late, smoking, or biting your nails?
+You can breaking these bad habits with the 21-day trial as well.

 Why 21 days?